nbukhari1996/nbukhari1996.github.io/Hader.md

 <img width="250" height="555" alt="Screenshot_20260823_134809" src="https://github.com/user-attachments/assets/7de5c739-4b6c-4b58-8ef1-3bc96b0ff735" />

--  **[Bug]** Address at top gets cleared
+-  **[Bug]** Address at top is empty
 -  **[Medium]** Pressing the address at the top goes back to the previous screen and all progress is lost
 -  **[Low]** Contract Duration says "Months" in parentheses but it also displays weeks without any order
--  **[Medium]** Doesn't clarify how many visits per contract.
+-  **[High]** Doesn't clarify how many visits per contract.
 Doesn't clarify any information!
 What is this visit even about?
 What will happen?
 No steps are provided.
 Will I receive a confirmation?
 Will I get a call before a service?
 Will it be the same time/cleaner each week/day?
 -  **[High]** No cart.
 Going to a previous page loses all progress

 #### Hospitality